Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-custom-eleventy-filter.md

 });
 ```

 There you go.
-I hope this helps someone create their own cool filters with Eleventy 🤩.
+I hope this helps someone create their cool filters with Eleventy 🤩.

 ### Thank you for reading, and let's connect!